chris1610/sidetable/README.md

   quickly identifying the areas to focus your analysis.
 * Get a count of the missing values in your data.
 * Count the number of unique values for each column.
-* Add grand totals on any DataFrame and subtotals to any grouped DataFrame
+* Add grand totals on any DataFrame and subtotals to any grouped DataFrame.

 ## Table of Contents: